-This is not the first time that we have addressed the parallax term on this blog!
+This is not the first time that the parallax term on this blog!

-The parallax effect is a fairly common practice in webdesign.
-The visual rendering is often very successful and this gives depth to your Divi layouts.
+The parallax effect is a fairly common practice in web design.
+The visual effect is often very successful and it gives depth to your Divi layouts.

-Thanks to parallax, you will be able to fix your background images when scrolling (CSS parallax), or you will be able to desynchronize the scroll of the background with the scroll of the upper plane (real parallax).
-We will see all this in an explanatory video a little below.
+Thanks to parallax, you can fix your background images during scrolling (CSS parallax), or you can desynchronise the scrolling of the background with the scrolling of the upper plane (real parallax)...
+We will see all this in an explanatory video a little further down.

-However, we saw in a previous article that the parallax effect was capricious in the mobile version......
-Ditto for this article: it will pose us some problems... that we will solve in 2 times 3 movements!
+However, in a previous article we saw that the parallax effect was fickle in the mobile version...
+The same goes for this article: it will cause us some problems... which we will solve in no time!

 3 - Divi options: impossible to combine the two!

-Yes, if adding a gradient on a parallax image was natively feasible within Divi, this article would not exist.
+Yes, if adding a gradient to a parallax image was natively possible within Divi, this article would not exist.

-Sometimes we notice bugs or inconsistencies within our favorite WordPress tools.
-We think they're going to be fixed soon...
+Sometimes, we notice bugs or inconsistencies within our favorite WordPress tools.
+We think they will be fixed quickly...
 But no!

-Don't tell me that Elegant Themes doesn't know about this problem of gradation on a parallax image!
+Don't tell me that Elegant Themes doesn't know about this problem of gradient on a parallax image!

 In short, since nothing is done...
-I propose a simple, fast and effective solution!
+I propose a simple, quick and effective solution!

-This video explains the whole procedure to allow a gradient on a parallax image:
+This video explains the procedure for allowing a gradient on a parallax image:

 4 - Allowing a gradient on a parallax image: explanations!

 As you could see in the previous video, adding a gradient on a parallax image is really not complicated.
-Especially since Divi provides us with all the tools we need to get there simply and quickly!
+Especially since Divi provides us with all the tools to do it quickly and easily!

-Let's go over these few steps in detail:
+Let's look at these steps in more detail:

-First, you need to edit the parameters of the section (or module) that contains your background image :
+First, you need to edit the settings of the section (or module) that contains your background image:

-- Select the background image icon and import your image from the Media Library or from your local disk.
+- Select the background image icon and import your image from the media library or from your local drive.

-- Do not check the option "use parallax" under any circumstances.
+- Do not check the "use parallax effect" option under any circumstances.

 - Always on the Content > Background tab.